There’s a new trend in training and learning that has the potential to be very big — because it’s so very small.

 BuzzFeed’s Tasty videos combine social media and microlearning for the best of both worlds.
 These videos are fun, shareable, easily digestible recipes for everything from dinner to waffles.

 Duolingo uses sophisticated microlearning to make it easy to learn a language anywhere, anytime.
-This free, gamified app uses short lessons that involve speaking, listening and translating.
-Students earn points taking quizzes and completing “text” conversations, and get instant grading so they know where to improve.
+This gamified app includes short lessons that involve speaking, listening, and translating.
+Students earn points taking quizzes and completing “text” conversations.

 This microlearning course from Northwestern University helps students from a wide range of backgrounds and grade levels understand how to talk about science.
 Outlined with five principles in five minutes, learners can get the basics or dive deeper into any of the specific points with video examples, additional resources, and ways to apply the principles.